ni/systemlink-client-docs/README.md

 ## Documentation

-See the [Wiki](https://github.com/ni/systemlink-client-docs/wiki) for each client API's documentation.
+See the [Wiki](https://github.com/ni/systemlink-client-docs/wiki) for each client APIs' documentation.